|Nutritional Guidelines (per serving)|

-This kalamata olive bread recipe makes a large loaf of bread in my Zojirushi bread machine.
+This kalamata olive bread recipe makes a large loaf of bread in a bread machine.
 It's an easy preparation, and the olives make it an excellent bread to serve with a spaghetti dinner.
 The dried basil adds an additional herbal flavor to the loaf.

 If you have a jar of Kalamata olives, you should have plenty of brine.
 If you are buying your olives from an olive bar at the supermarket, be sure to get brine along with the olives.

 The fragrance of the basil and kalamata olives make your kitchen smell heavenly while it's baking, and it's absolutely delicious!
 It's a great alternative to garlic bread to serve with any Italian-inspired meal.
 You don't need any butter on this bread, it is flavorful enough simply sliced.
 It's excellent to serve with soups such as minestrone or Tuscan bean soup.

 - 1/3 to 1/2 cup brine from olives